Camp Fremont: World War I

 Camp Fremont served as a training site for the National Guard's 41st Infantry Division, which included soldiers from Washington, Oregon, Idaho, and Wyoming.
 The 41st Division was later moved to Camp Greene, where it completed its training before departing for fighting in France.

 In August, 1918, Camp Fremont was home to the 12th Infantry.
-See photo dated August 6, 1918.

 In the autumn of 1918, the flu pandemic hit Camp Fremont and killed 147.

 The 8th Infantry Division then occupied Camp Fremont.
 Slated for combat in France, the 8th Division was later assigned the mission of fighting in Russia during the Siberian Intervention.

 Camp Fremont was also home to the 332nd Auxiliary Remount Depot, part of the U.S. Army Veterinary Corps.
 The depot was authorized 5,000 animals, and averaged about 2,300.
 Remount depots were organized to procure, train and condition horses and mules, and then dispatch them to the units that required them.